 Halloween of 1982: A Year of Product Tampering

-Many parents’ Halloween fears are rooted in true stories and there is one year encapsulates the sensationalism of bad actors on Halloween.
+Many parents’ Halloween fears are rooted in true stories, and there is one year that encapsulates the sensationalism of bad actors on Halloween.
 In 1982, Halloween went completely off the rails.
-Several scary, but isolated incidents happened in secession and paralyzed the country with fear.
+Several scary incidents happened in succession and paralyzed the country with fear.
 Halloween costume and candy sales plummeted, as many parents kept children home that year.
 Halloween of 1982 was basically canceled.
-Some cities actually canceled Halloween that year.

 Another instance occurred on October 29, 1982, when a straight pin hidden in a chocolate bar cut the cheek of a 28-year-old Long Island resident.
 That same day, a group of New Jersey schoolchildren were hospitalized after ingesting Tootsie Rolls at a school party that had been sprinkled with phencyclidine, more commonly known as PCP.

 Also in October 1982, a man in New Hampshire was arrested over suspicion of attempting to insert broken glass into an apple.

 1982 was such a bad year for product contamination that the director of the New York City Department of Health’s Poison Control Center said, “we are approaching an epidemic in the contamination of products” resulting in “extreme” caution “almost bordering on paranoid.”

 There is very little evidence that razor blades in candy or apples are a widespread issue.
 However, there have been isolated cases of children biting into a chocolate bar and being surprised with a sharp metal object.
 In 2000, a Minneapolis man named James Joseph Smith was arrested for sticking needles into the Snickers bars he handed out.
 While no serious injuries were reported, there have been real documented cases of pins, needles and razors found in chocolates.